zqbai-jeremy/CodeNet/README.md

 # CodeNet

-This is the Python implementation of MDS based strategy in CodeNet, writen by [Ziqian Bai (Jeremy)](https://github.com/zqbai-jeremy).
+This is the Python implementation of MDS based strategy in CodeNet with soft error simulation, writen by [Ziqian Bai (Jeremy)](https://github.com/zqbai-jeremy).

 ## Prerequisites
 - A usable Amazon EC2 account